prithiraj-bhuyan/Fitsera/README.md

 # Sportsera

 This web application enables the user to book a sporting venue of their choice, which are recommended based on the safety guidelines published by the Government.
-This application also provides a feature of monitoring the correctness while performing an exercise rotine at home itself.
+This application also provides a feature of monitoring the correctness while performing an exercise routine at home itself.
 ## Installation & Setup

 ### NodeJs: